CircuitBreaker88/bitcore-innova/CONTRIBUTING.md

 ## Design Guidelines

-These are some global design goals in bitcore-innova to which any change should adhere.
+These are some global design goals in bitcore to which any change should adhere.

 ### D1 - Naming Matters